SHOW ME THE INVESTMENT INCOME!

 Or you could look into a customized Life Annuity and let the insurance company take care of your investment and income needs for the balance of your life.
 Using an annuity calculator, you can calculate what this investment and income situation will look like, and they look a lot like GIC’s.

 Income opportunities favoured by low-interest rates can include publicly traded REITs.
 A REIT will allow you to have exposure to specific parts of the real estate market, or a diversified real estate portfolio.
 Here you can access income, capital gains and distributions in a variety of combinations.
 But you also get some market risk and volatility.

 Another income option in real estate would be mortgage lending through a Mortgage Investment Corporation (MIC).
-A MIC gives investors access to an increasing demand for mortgages by qualified borrowers.
+A MIC gives investors access to mortgages.

-Mortgage Investment Corporations provide a relatively low-risk income stream with low volatility.
-Investors can choose between a residential mortgage pure play or hybrid models that include residential and commercial mortgages.
+Mortgage Investment Corporations provide an income stream with low volatility.
+Investors can choose between a residential mortgage pure play or hybrid models that include residential and commercial or development mortgages.